Pearls Before Swine by Stephan Pastis for February 28, 2017

 19. Missing large

-Jabroniville Premium Member about 7 years ago
+Jabroniville Premium Member over 7 years ago

 My old roommate ALWAYS used that expression.
 ALWAYS.
 “No worries”… it drove me NUTS.